smadikanti/ReactAppOnAWSAmplify/README.md

 # ReactAppOnAWSAmplify

-This is a basic React App made to execute a deployment on the AWS Cloud using AWS Amplify
+This is a basic React App developed to execute a deployment on the AWS Cloud using AWS Amplify